Nelson DeMille Biography

 "My two favorite contemporary authors are Tom Clancy and Stephen King." ~ Nelson DeMille

 A deliberate writer who never succumbed to the novel-a-year mentality, Nelson Demille has, nevertheless, produced an impressive body of work.
-Among his published work are Cathedral, The Talbot Odyssey, Word of Honor, The Charm School, The Gold Coast, The General's Daughter, Spencerville, Plum Island, The Lion's Game, Up Country, Night Fall and, his most recent release, The Gate House which debuted at #1 on the New York Times fiction bestseller list in November of 2008.
+Among his published work are Cathedral, The Talbot Odyssey, Word of Honor, The Charm School, The Gold Coast, The General's Daughter, Spencerville, Plum Island, The Lion's Game, Up Country, Night Fall, The Gate House, The Lion, The Panther, The Quest, Radiant Angel and The Cuban Affair.

 "Ernest Hemingway was the author I drew inspiration from.
 I also like to read Truman Capote and Graham Greene.
 Conan Doyle is another... so is Tom Wolfe and John Steinbeck." ~ Nelson DeMille